ThinEdgeLabs/bento/README.md

 5. Create a `.env` file in the project directory with database connection details, Chainweb node host and others.
 See [.env-sample](.env-sample) for an example how this should look like.

-6. Start the db and adminer containers:
+6. Start postgres and adminer containers:
 ```
 docker compose up -d
 ```